 When to Go on the Appalachian Trail Road Trip

 If you are fine with cooler temperatures for part of your trip, the best time to go would be during the fall.
-This should be considered a fall trip due to the brilliant colors that will line much of your route like in the White Mountains, the Berkshires, Blue Ridge Parkway and more.
+This should be considered a fall trip due to the brilliant colors that will line much of your routes like in the White Mountains, the Berkshires, Blue Ridge Parkway and more.
 It also doesn’t hurt that you will get much more pleasant weather in the southern portion of your trip during the fall.

 So if the Appalachian Trail seems like your ideal vacation but you don’t feel like hiking hundreds of mile, you can try the Appalachian Trail road trip instead.
-The combination of brilliant colors, rolling hills and scenic drives makes this a great American road trip.
+The combination of brilliant colors, rolling hills, and scenic drives makes this a great American road trip.